-- 1. Download http://se.inf.ethz.ch/courses/2013b_fall/eprog/assignments/05/traffic.zip, unzip it and open assignment_5.ecf.
+- 1. Download http://se.inf.ethz.ch/courses/2014b\fall/eprog/assignments/05/traffic.zip, unzip it, copy the dir assignment\5 into directory traffic/examples and open assignment\5.ecf from within EiffelStudio.
 Open class DISPLAY in the editor. - 2.
 First let us add some public transport to Zurich.
-In the feature add_public_transport write a loop that iterates through all lines in Zurich and adds one transportation unit to each line.
+In the feature add\public\transport write a loop that iterates through all lines in Zurich and adds one transportation unit to each line.
 You can use the across loop example from task 2.